 Reference Model Profile (RMP): Enables the specification of reference models, upon which archetypes can be based.

-Constraint Model Profile (CMP): Support the specification of constraints on a given reference model, to enable the development of archetypes, including Clinical Information Models (CIMs).
+Constraint Model Profile (CMP): Support the specification of constraints on a given reference model, to enable the development of archetypes including Clinical Information Models (CIMs).

-A Terminology Binding Profile (TBP): Provides support the binding of information models to terminology, with optional support for binding to CTS2.
+A Terminology Binding Profile (TBP): Provides support for the binding of information models to terminology with optional support for binding to CTS2.
 Terminology bindings will include:

-Value Bindings: Linkage of the data model to value domains, which restrict the valid value of an attribute to a set of values that corresponds to a set of meanings recorded in an external terminology;
+Value Bindings: Linkage of the data model to value domains, which restrict the valid value of an attribute to a set of values that correspond to a set of meanings recorded in an external terminology;

-Semantic Bindings: Defining the meaning of model elements, using concepts in an external terminology; and
+Semantic Bindings: Defining the meaning of model elements using concepts in an external terminology; and

-Constraint Bindings: Specifying constraints on the information model, using concepts and relationships defined in an external terminology.
+Constraint Bindings: Specifying constraints on the information model using concepts and relationships defined in an external terminology.

 Dependencies